 Assess particular communication skills as an outside observer, with the absence of ego, and you will learn about yourself in the process.

-Commit to continue developing communication skills, and you will simultaneously develop skills for success in every area of life.
+Commit to continuing developing communication skills, and you will simultaneously develop skills for success in every area of life.

 How Can You Work on Active Communication?